CARGLUMIC ACID tablet, for suspension

 Carglumic acid tablets for oral suspension contain 200 mg of carglumic acid.
 Carglumic acid, the active substance, is a carbamoyl phosphate synthetase 1 (CPS 1) activator and is soluble in dimethyl formamide and sparingly soluble in water.

-Chemically, carglumic acid is N-carbamoyl-L-glutamic acid or (2S)-2-(carbamoylamino) pentanedioic acid, with a molecular weight of 190.16.
+The chemical name of carglumic acid is N-carbamoyl-L-glutamic acid or (2S)-2-(carbamoylamino) pentanedioic acid.
+The empirical formula is C6H10N2O5 and the molecular weight is 190.16.

 The structural formula is: